NigelNapier/ps2apps.github.io/ReadMe.md

 ---

-Directory Lister is the easiest way to expose the contents of any web-accessible folder for browsing and sharing.
-With a zero configuration, drag-and-drop installation you'll be up and running in less than a minute.
+PS2Apps is a cumulative site for all the Playstation 1/2/3/4/5 programs and files I've hoarded over the past 10 years.

-Directory Lister is created and maintained by
+PS2Apps.com is created and maintained by
 [Nigel Caldwell](https://www.facebook.com/p10god/)

 Copyright